Code-Institute-Submissions/AlcoTrip/README.md

 > User Centric Frontend Development Milestone Project.

 ## Description
-> The purpouse of this project is to enable users to find nearby clubs, pubs or bars.
-Organizing travel for yourself or with friends.
+> This project purpose is to enable users to find nearby clubs, pubs or bars.
-> Users can find their location using the Google interface for geolocation - by clicking "FIND ME"!.\
-They can also use the input field, if they want to search for places with different postcode.
-> Location selection boxes and distance sliders let you specify the exact search area.
-> Friendly and intuitive interface helps users with moving on the page.
-You can minimize and maxmize sidebar to see the bigger map view.
-> If you decided to share your AlcoTrip with your friends, simply click download button and share!
+> Organizing travel for yourself or with friends.
+> Everything by searching via different postcodes using postcode.io, google maps, geolocalization and changing searching distance.

 ## Technologies Used
   * [HTML](https://en.wikipedia.org/wiki/HTML5)